bkuschak/Beaglebone-PRU-RPMsg-HelloWorld/README.md

 Exchange messages between PRU (Programmable Real-Time Unit) and Linux System using RemoteProc and RPMsg

 This project runs on: Linux beaglebone 4.4.91-ti-r133 #1 SMP Tue Oct 10 05:18:08 UTC 2017 armv7l GNU/Linux
+Also tested on Debian Buster: Linux version 4.19.94-ti-r42 (voodoo@x3-am57xx-beagle-x15-2gb) #1buster SMP PREEMPT Tue Mar 31 19:38:29 UTC 2020

 How to use:

-Copy the content of this repository in the folder debian@beaglebone:~/PruProgs/Pru_RPMsg_Hello/
+Copy the content of this repository in the folder debian@beaglebone:~/src/Beaglebone-PRU-RPMsg-HelloWorld/

-(if you use another folder, change the content of the variable CODE_ROOT in the file Makefile accordingly)
+Or: mkdir -p src && cd src && git clone <this_repo>

-Navigate to the folder ../Pru_RPMsg_Hello/
+Navigate to the Beaglebone-PRU-RPMsg-HelloWorld folder.

 Type:

-sudo make clean        // (to delete the old executable files)
+make clean          // (to delete the old executable files)

+make                // (to compile the Linux user space program)

-sudo make install -B   // (to compile and install the programs for PRU0 and PRU1)
+sudo make install   // (to install the programs for PRU0 and PRU1)

-sudo make -B           // (to compile the Linux user space program)
+sudo ./startpru.sh  // (to load the PRU firmware)

 sudo ./hello        // (to start the Linux user space program)

 The user space program hello sends a message to each PRU from where the message is returned and printed to the console.